Non-Markovian quantum processes: complete framework and efficient characterisation: Discussion

-Interestingly, similar representations for general quantum stochastic processes have appeared in the literature as early as 1979~\cite{Lindblad1979}, albeit from a less operational starting point.
-More recently, the approach to modelling quantum channels with memory in Ref.~\cite{PhysRevA.72.062323} has lead to a similar mathematical theory.
+Related representations for general quantum stochastic processes have appeared in the literature as early as 1979 and 1982~\cite{Lindblad1979,accardi}, albeit from a less operational starting point.
+More recently, the approach to modelling quantum channels with memory in Ref.~\cite{PhysRevA.72.062323} has led to a similar mathematical theory.
 In other contexts, the mathematical structure of the process tensor is also related to other formalisms which describe maps acting on quantum operations, notably the quantum combs~\cite{PhysRevLett.101.060401, PhysRevA.80.022339}, operator tensor~\cite{Hardy3385}, and process matrix~\cite{oreshkov2016, costashrapnel2016} frameworks.
-However, it has not hitherto been applied to the question of non-Markovianity \emph{per se}; here we have constructed, for the first time, an operationally meaningful measure for the degree of non-Markovianity in a process.
+However, it has not hitherto been applied to the question of open quantum dynamics \emph{per se}; here we have constructed, for the first time, an operationally meaningful prescription to characterise an arbitrary open process across multiple time steps.
 The representation of the process as a matrix product operator also provides a novel tool for its efficient reconstruction.

-This work opens up many avenues for future research.
-Apart from the possibility to derive non-Markovian master equations, the process tensor can be used to systematically study the non-Markovianity of a typical process, analyze temporal quantum correlations~\cite{thao} and structures without causal order~\cite{PhysRevA.88.022318, OreshkovETAL2012}.
-On the practical side, it can be used for characterising electronic dynamics in molecules using spectroscopic techniques.
-Also, the \cp~nature of the process tensor enables the calculation of its Holevo capacity~\cite{PhysRevA.92.052310}, which bounds the information content carried by a non-Markovian channel~\cite{wilde2013quantum}.
-Moreover, our approach paves the way for a general theory of non-Markovian error correction~\cite{11kalai11060485, 13preskill}.

-{\bf Acknowledgments.} We are grateful to A. Aspuru-Guzik, G. Cohen, A. Gilchrist, J. Goold, M. W. Hall, T. Le, K. Li, L. Mazzola, S. Milz, F. Sakuldee, D. Terno, S. Vinjanampathy, H. Wiseman, C. Wood, M.-H. Yung for valuable conversations.
-MP is supported by the EU FP7 grant TherMiQ (Grant Agreement 618074), the John Templeton Foundation (Grant No. 43467), and the UK EPSRC (EP/M003019/1).

 \onecolumngrid